katherinejlu/ece3400/lab4.md

 end
 ```

-Instead of bitshifting by 7 bits (dividing by 128 as before, we decided to divide by 96, since the height of the monitor is 480 pixels.
+Instead of bitshifting by 7 bits (dividing by 128 as before), we decided to divide by 96, since the height of the monitor is 480 pixels.
 480 pixels / 5 squares = 96 pixels / square.

 The squares were now all visible, but the grid would only display 4x4.
 After reviewing our code for a while, we realized we hadn't updated the registers `GRID_X` and `GRID_Y` to hold enough bits.
 We changed both of these to 4 bit registers and the grid was now 4x5!